 - Not all PhD students have access to a university profile page.
 And even if they do, early career researchers tend to change their host institutions in the course of their careers.
 A personal academic website is a consistent resource of information.

 - The academic job market is extremely competitive.
 Many PhD students experience a period of unemployment after graduation.
+The same is often true for those completing short-term postdoctoral contracts and who are in-between jobs.
 During that time, a university profile page is not available, while a good online presence is particularly important during a job hunt.

 - The structure of university profile pages tends to be uniform, and information that can be included is very restricted.
 A personal academic website provides much more freedom in terms of creating a creative and personalised online presence.